 2. Realize That You’re Not Alone

 According to reports and surveys, most employees have stated that they have, at one point, worked with a micromanager.
 59% state they worked for a micromanaging boss in their work career.
-Of those, 68% reported this style of managing decreased their overall morale in the workplace.
+Of those, 68% reported this style of management decreased their overall morale in the workplace.

 Those numbers alone should be enough to motivate you to change your style of management.